ky1ejs/Stargate/README.md

 <br>
 ## The delegate

-If your ViewController or object that you'd like to handle the `Route` does not exist at the time of the deep link being opened, you can have a delegate that will definately be around (AppDelegate for example) catch the `Route` and do any setup, like, for example, instantiate a ViewController and re-setup its views then call it's `RouteCallback`.
+If your ViewController or object that you'd like to handle the `Route` does not exist at the time of the deep link being opened, you can have a delegate that will definitely be around (AppDelegate for example) catch the `Route` and do any setup, like, for example, instantiate a ViewController and re-setup its views then call it's `RouteCallback`.

-You can also use the delegate to setup view heriarchy when a ViewController exists but its view is not on the screen.
+You can also use the delegate to setup view hierarchy when a ViewController exists but its view is not on the screen.
 To do this just return `false` in the `RouterCallback`, like in the example above, which will cause the `DeepLinkRouter` to call the delegate.
 The delegate gets passed a `DeepLink` or `Notification` struct, therefore it knows which ViewController to get on screen.

 Example: